 Clearly, Panasonic has listened to comments made about the design of the G9 because the mini-joystick on the back of the camera is in a much better location.
-It’s far easier to reach with your thumb.
+It’s far easier to reach with your right thumb.

-As on the G9, there’s a switch on the front of the S1.
-This is customisable on the G9, so I expect it will be the same on the S1.
-Similarly, there are two buttons on the front of the S1 near the grip that are easy to reach with your fingers.
-Again, these are likely to be customisable.
+As on the G9, there’s a switch on the front of the Lumix S1 which is customisable.
+Similarly, there are two customisable buttons on the front of the S1, near the grip.
+These are conveniently positioned for pressing by my middle two fingers.

 Screen and Viewfinder

 Panasonic promised that the Lumix S1 and S1R’s electronic viewfinder (EVF) would have higher resolution than the competition.
 And the company has well and truly delivered with a 5,760,000-dot OLED EVF.
 It gives a detailed, smooth view that looks very natural in good light.
 When light levels fall, however, the image becomes a little laggy – even at its 120fps frame rate.
 It’s not bad, but noticeable.

 And on the back of the camera, at 3.2-inches, the 2,100,000-dot screen is larger than average.
 It’s also a dual-tilt touch-sensitive device.
 While the dual-tilt mechanism is great for stills, I’m disappointed that it can’t be flipped out to face forward.
 That would make presenting to camera far easier.
 This is a popular feature on the GH5 so it’s a shame it hasn’t made it to the Lumix S1.